-The Board comprises of two (2) Executive Directors, one (1) Non-Executive Director and two (2) Independent Directors.
+As at the date of this report, the Board comprises of two (2) Executive Directors, two (2) Non-Executive Director and two (2) Independent Directors.
 Their combined wealth and diversity of experience enable them to contribute efficiently and effectively to the strategic growth and governance of the Group.

-The list of Directors for FY2020 is as follows:
+The composition of the Board and the Board Committees are as follows:

-Mr Chang Feng-chang Independent Non-Executive Chairman (the "Chairman") Mr Chen Qiuhai Executive Director and Chief Executive Officer (the "CEO")

-Mr Chua Ser Miang Lead Independent Director

-Mr Xie Yimin Executive Director Ms Goi Lang Ling Non-Executive Director
+Board Committee Membership nbership Name of Director Designation AC NC RC Mr Liu Yi Independent Non-Executive Chairman (the "Chairman") Member Member Chairman Mr Chen Qiuhai Executive Director and Chief Executive Officer (the "CEO") Member Ms Chen Ying Executive Director Mr Tan Kah Ghee Lead Independent Director Chairman Chairman Member Mr Chang Feng-chang Non-Independent Non-Executive Director Member Ms Goi Lang Ling Non-Independent Non-Executive Director Member

-The profiles of the Directors are set out on pages 9 and 11 of this Annual Report.
+The profiles of the Directors are set out on pages 9 and 12 of this Annual Report.